 Recently, girls from Sheikh Yassin wrote hand-written letters to Zakat Foundation of America thanking them for their support.
 “My name is Marwa,” writes one of the girls, a 6th grader.
 “I want to say thanks because you were the background in education for us.”

 “I want to thank Allah that supports the donors, and the donors that support us,” said Salma Essa Gul, a 7th grader.
 Salma is glad that homeschooling is not the only option anymore and now she has the opportunity to go to a real school like the girls in Kabul.
 “God bless those that are supporting us.
 We promise to our donors we will do our best to develop our society.”

 “I hope to be the best doctor in Afghanistan to support the poor Afghans,” wrote Patony Sultan Jan, a 9th grader.
 Patony wishes to pursue higher education at the college or university level, however, there are none in her native province.
 The opportunities are limited after 9th grade, as only the girls from affluent families are able to afford going to universities in Kabul.

 Ilias says that are certainly future plans to building more schools such as Sheikh Yassin, especially in the insecure areas of the country.
 He believes these learning centers will be the key for peace and development in Afghanistan.
 However, this cannot be possible without the support of donors such as yourselves.
-ZF believes education is a universal human right and that every child around the world deserves to go to school.
-By the help of God and our donors, ZF will carry on this mission to support institutions such as Sheikh Yassin.
+Zakat Foundation of America believes education is a universal human right and that every child around the world deserves to go to school.
+By the help of God and our donors, Zakat Foundation of America will carry on this mission to support institutions such as Sheikh Yassin.